 Do nonprofits need to do 1099s?

 Yes!
-Nonprofits must file 1099s, just like anyone else.
-Kind of like a W-2, a 1099 is how you notify an employee of how much money they made, a 1099 is a tax form that lets people know other sources of income, such as contractor income.
+Nonprofits must file 1099s, just like any other organization.
+Kind of like a W-2, a 1099 is how you notify an employee of how much money they made, a 1099 is a tax form that lets people know of their other sources of income, such as contractor income.

 There are many different types of 1099 forms.
-These variants are based on the income source.
-Here are just some of the more common ones:
+These variants are based on the income source, but here are some of the more common ones:

 - cash payments to fishermen

-1099s need to be mailed by January 31, so don’t wait.
-You can purchase the necessary forms at Office supply stores, like Office Depot or Office Max, or use Aplos Accounting to make it easy.
+1099s need to be mailed by January 31 each year, so don’t wait.
+You can purchase the necessary forms at office supply stores, like Office Depot Office Max, or use Aplos Accounting to make it easy.

-** Note – A 1096 will need to be filed with the government as well, which is basically a list of all the 1099s you sent out.
-Typically when you buy a pack of 1099s from the store it will come with the 1096 and instructions.
+Your nonprofit organization will also need to file a 1096 with the government, which is basically a list of all the 1099s you sent out.
+Typically, when you buy a pack of 1099s from the store, it will come with the 1096 and instructions for filing it.

-Good luck and remember this academy is not meant to be a substitute for professional services, just a helpful resource.
-Always consult a CPA or trusted professional if you seek tax or accounting advice.
+Good luck, and remember to always consult a CPA or trusted professional if you need tax or accounting advice.